Strava Fitness Score Explained — What Does It Really Mean?

-What Is the Strava Fitness Score?
+What is the Strava Fitness Score?

 - Measures long-term training load over 42 days